 You may ask which comes first – adrenal dysfunction or blood sugar dysfunction?
 It doesn’t matter because when one starts to become imbalanced so goes the other.
 This is also important to understand in treatment because both aspects should be addressed at the same time for optimal results.

-As discussed in our chapter on the liver, impaired detoxification can lead to abnormal thyroid function.
+As discussed in this post about the liver, impaired detoxification can lead to abnormal thyroid function.
 Again, the adrenals come into play because elevated cortisol inhibits proper liver detoxification.
 It is sometimes necessary to support liver detoxification pathways while treating the adrenal glands and thyroid to optimize results and metabolize toxins, excess hormones and thyroid-disrupting chemicals.
 Signs of impaired liver detoxification include nausea, constipation, bloating, lack of response to treatment, acne, acne during menstrual cycle, medication sensitivity, and pale skin upon pressure.

 People with adrenal hyperfunctioning usually cannot fall asleep because there is too much cortisol production which has an excitatory effect on the nervous system.
-There are many possible causes of elevated cortisol that lead to too much cortisol production and eventually adrenal fatigue.
+There are many possible causes of elevated cortisol that lead to too much cortisol production.
 The following cause adrenal stress:

 - Anemia – red blood cells cannot deliver oxygen to body tissues